-[†] The history of Henry IV. of Lewis XIV. of Regnard, and of Mirabeau proves that, to the extreme love of pleasure, sanguine men join, when circumstances require it, great elevation of thought and character; and can bring into action the highest talents, in every department.

-‡ I have just met, in a gazette, with an assertion at least singular.
+- + The history of Henry IV. of Lewis XIV. of Regnard, and of Mirabeau proves that, to the extreme love of pleasure, sanguine men join, when circumstances require it, great elevation of thought and character; and can bring into action the highest talents, in every department. - ‡ I have just met, in a gazette, with an assertion, at least singular.
 All the world knows, says the journalist, that Newton was sanguine, and this proves clearly, he adds, that temperaments have no influence on the intellectual powers.
-I would ask the journalist where he has discovered that Newton was sanguine.
-The few details which biographers have preserved on the physical temperament of this illustrious philosopher, lead us to believe that his tempera-
+I would ask the journalist, where he has discovered that Newton was sanguine.
+The few details which biographers have preserved on the physical temperament of this illustrious philosopher, lead us to believe that his temperament was the melancholic, which is very frequently met with in England.
+I will not dare to pronounce absolutely, on subjects on which we can attain only a certain degree of probability; but, if Newton had been sanguine, he would not have carried his maidenhead with him to the grave, at the age of fourscore; as it is affirmed he did.

 CCXXXII.
-If men of this temperament apply themselves, from circumstances, to labours which greatly exert the organs of motion, the muscles, plentifully supplied with nourishment and disposed to acquire a development proportioned to that of the sanguinous system, increase in bulk: the sanguineous temperament undergoes a great modification; and there results from it the muscular or athletic temperament, conspicuous by all the outward signs of vigour and strength.
+If men of this temperament apply themselves, from circumstances, to labours which greatly exert the organs of motion, the muscles, plentifully supplied with nourishment, and disposed to acquire a development proportioned to that of the sanguineous system, increases in bulk: the sanguineous temperament undergoes a great modification; and there results from it, the muscular or athletic temperament, conspicuous by all the outward signs of vigour and strength.
 The head is very small, the neck sunk, especially backward, the shoulders broad, the chest large, the haunches solid, the intervals of the muscles deeply marked.

-The hands, the feet, the knees, all the articulations not covered by muscles, seem very small, the tendons are marked through the skin which covers them: the susceptibility is not great: feeling dull and difficult to rouse, the athlete surmounts all resistance, when he has once broken from his habitual tranquillity.
+The hands, the feet, the knees, all the articulations not covered by muscles, seem very small, the tendons are marked through the skin which covers them: the susceptibility is not great: feeling dull and difficult to rouze, the athletic surmounts all resistance, when he has once broken from his habitual tranquillity.
 The Farnese Hercules exhibits the model of the physical attributes of this particular constitution of body, and what fabulous antiquity relates of the exploits of this demi-god, gives us the idea of the moral dispositions that accompany it.
-In the history of his twelve labours, without calculation, without reflection, and as by instinct, we see him courageous, because he is strong, seeking obstacles to conquer them, certain of overwhelming whatever resists him: but joining to such strength so little subtlety, that he is cheated by all the kings he serves, and all the women he loves.
-It would be difficult to find in history the example of a man who has combined, with the physical powers which this temperament implies, distinguished strength of the intellectual faculties.
-For excelling in the fine arts and in the sciences, there is need of exquisite sensibility, a condition absolutely at variance with much development of the muscular masses.
+In the history of his twelve labours, without calculation, without reflexion, and as by instinct, we see him courageous, because he is strong, seeking obstacles to conquer them, certain of overwhelming whatever resists him: but joining to such strength so little subtlety, that he is cheated by all the kings he serves, and all the women he loves.
+It would be difficult to find, in history, the example of a man who has combined, with the physical powers which this temperament implies, distinguished strength of the intellectual faculties.
+For excelling in the fine arts, and in the sciences, there is need of exquisite sensibility, a condition absolutely at variance with much developement of the muscular masses.